openhab/openhab-addons/bundles/org.openhab.binding.ism8/README.md

 + Number use for any number
 + Other types may work as well.

+Please note that so far this binding does not support UoM item types like Number:Temperature.

 Name:

 + Put here any name you'd like.
 This name is used for creating the binding.